NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 		return val;
 	}

-While this would allow is to (theoretically) do `vv.emplace_back(std::il({1, 2, 3, 4}))`, it plays havok with the lifetime rules for `initializer_list`s.
+While this would (theoretically) allow us to do `vv.emplace_back(std::il({1, 2, 3, 4}))`, it plays havok with the lifetime rules for `initializer_list`s.

-When a braced-init-list is transformed into an `initializer_list`, a static array is created along with it.
-The linked of this temporary is linked to the lifetime of the object that was initialized with the `braced-init-list`.
+When a braced-init-list is transformed into an `initializer_list`, a temporary array is created along with it.
+The lifetime of this temporary is linked to the lifetime of the object that was initialized with the braced-init-list.
 Which, in the case of a call to `il` will be the parameter to that function.

 Thus, the array may be destroyed at the end of this function call.
 Or the end of the expression that called `il`.
 As such, if we want to make this feature safely, we need to do it in a way that works.
 And that requires a language feature.

 ## List Converter

-There are two cases that we want to cover: one where the compiler deduces the type of `initializer_list`, and one where the user provides an explicit type to use.
+There are two cases that we want to cover: one where the compiler deduces the `T` in `initializer_list<T>`, and one where the user provides an explicit type to use.
 Case 1 is equivalent to `auto x = {more-than-one-value};` rules.
 Case 2 is when you want the compiler to use a specific `T` as well, in accord with `intializer_list<T> x = {values};` rules.

 A possible syntax for this would be as follows:

 	{l: stuff} //Converts to an `initializer_list`, but deduces `T` from the values.
 	{l Typename: stuff} //Converts to `initializer_list<Typename>`.

-This would be called a "list-qualified braced-init-list", which shall provoke "list-qualified list-initialization".
+This would be called an "l-qualified braced-init-list", which shall invoke "l-qualified list-initialization".
+The second syntax a "type-qualified list" in addition to be an "l-qualified" list.
 The first syntax will behave in accord with our existing `auto x = {more-than-one-value};` syntax, though `stuff` is permitted to have exactly one value.
 The second syntax will behave in accord with `intializer_list<Typename> x = {values};`.

+As with `c` above, `l` is a special identifier, not a keyword.

 Note that narrowing conversions will be forbidden, just as with the behavior of the equivalent syntaxes.
 Also, just as with `c:` syntax, designated initializers are forbidden.

 ## List to Aggregate?

-The above focuses on the use of list-qualified lists for building `initializer_list`s, usually via deduction.
+The above focuses on the use of l-qualified lists for building `initializer_list`s, usually via deduction.
 But what about initializing other things?

-Should list-qualified list initialization be able to invoke aggregate initialization, or even call `initializer_list` constructors of objects?
+Should l-qualified list initialization be able to invoke aggregate initialization, or even call `initializer_list` constructors of objects?
 It sounds like a very useful idea.
 Conceptually, these all seem to mean the same thing:

 	auto il = {l: 1, 2, 3}; //initializer_list<int>
 	int arr[] = {l: 1, 2, 3};